 What is indispensable is the service that is being provided and not the brokers which are cooperating to provide the service.
 Brokers can be continuously added or fail and the broker network can undulate with these additions and failures of brokers.
 The service should still be available for clients to use.
 Brokers thus do not have an identity - any one broker should be just as good as the other.
 Clients however have an identity, and their service needs are very specific and vary from client to client.
 Any of these brokers should be able to service the needs of every one of these millions and millions of clients.
-It is the system as a whole, which should be able to reconstruct the service nuggets that a client missed during the time that it was inactive.
+It's the system as a whole, which should be able to reconstruct the service nuggets that a client missed during the time that it was inactive.
 Clients just specify the type of events that they are interested in, and the content that the event should at least contain.
 Clients do not need to maintain an active presence during the time these interesting events are taking place.
 Once it registers an interest it should be able to recover the missed event from any of the broker nodes in the system.
-Removing the restriction of clients reconnecting back to the same broker that it was last attached to and the departure from the time-bound failure recovery model, leads to a situation where brokers could be dynamically instantiated based on the concentration of clients at certain geographic locations.
+Removing the restriction of clients reconnecting back to the same broker that it was last attached to and the departure from the time-bound recovery failure model, leads to a situation where brokers could be dynamically instantiated based on the concentration of clients at certain geographic locations.
 Clients could then be induced to roam to such dynamically created brokers for optimizing bandwidth utilization.
 The network can thus undulate with the addition and failure/purging of broker node processes.

-The system we are considering needs to support communications for 10^9 devices.
-The users using these devices would be interested in peer-to-peer (P2P) style of communication, businessto-business (B2B) interactions or a be part of a system comprising of agents where discoveries are initiated for services from any of these devices.
+The system we are considering needs to support communications for $10^9$ devices.
+The users using these devices would be interested in peer-to-peer (P2P) style of communication, business-to-business (B2B) interaction or a system comprising of agents where discoveries are initiated for services from any of these devices.
 Finally, some of these devices could also be used as part of a computation.
 The devices are thus part of a complex distributed system.
 Communication in the system is through events, which are encapsulated within messages.
 Events form the basis of our design and are the most fundamental units that entities need to communicate with each other.
 Events are anything transmitted including updates, objects themselves (file uploads), database updates and audio/video streams.
 These events encapsulate expressiveness at various levels of abstractions - content, dependencies and routing.
-Where, when and how these events reveal their expressive power is what constitutes information flow within the system.
+Where, when and how these events reveal their expressive power is what constitutes information flow within our system.
 Clients provide services to other clients using events.
 These events are routed by the system based on the service advertisements that are contained in the messages published by the client.
-Events routed to a broker are queued and routing decisions are made based on the service advertisements contained in these events and also based on the state of the network fabric.
+Events routed to a broker are queued and routing decisions are made based on the service advertisements contained in the network fabric.